 During a recent visit to New Orleans I had the pleasure in meeting a wonderfully talented Blacksmith Artist, Rachel David, who contributed to the renovation of a boutique Hotel ( La Pension) located on Decatur street in the French Quarter.
 As we watched Rachel navigate through the forging process of hammering and shaping a single metal rod into what would become a sculpturing flower, one can only appreciate the amount of grit, sweat and energy that went into the work of art that now adorns the lobby of Club La Pension (see photo at bottom).
 Visit her work at redmetal.net

 Too bad they don't make them like this anymore.
 I remember riding in these not so long ago...and the fold down little seats in the back.
+This one was rented out for a wedding in Brooklyn.
+I happened upon it while visiting back in October of 2011.

 It was a mild winter day, gray sky's, during a visit to Brooklyn this past January.
 I had some time to kill before a work meeting and strolled along the water front between the Brooklyn and Manhattan Bridges.
 The area DUMBO, as they call it (Down Under The Manhattan Bridge Overpass).
 I believe the word "Overpass" was added at some point to avoid the naming being left at "Dumb":) Makes sense to me.
 Very cool area with lots of new restaurants and gallery's.
 The new carousel is finished and now open.